 Full plate armor has AP -5 (not -6).

 All leather and metal armor (except half-plate) can be superior (Castle-forged) quality, which means it’s tailored for one specific wearer.
 This improves its AP by 1 for that person only.

 Social Effect of Arms and Armor

-Heavy armor, crossbows, and polearms are considered instruments of war – and bows are for either hunting or assassination.
-While traveling these are considered reasonable, but in general, only guards are allowed to openly carry them in a village or city.
-(Exceptions are made for nobles, of course.)
+Heavy armor, crossbows, and polearms are considered instruments of war.
+Bows are for either hunting or assassination.
+While traveling these are considered reasonable, but in general, only guards and nobles are allowed to openly carry them in a village or city.

 Any Intrigue intended to convey, or predicated upon, the notion that you are a safe, peaceful individual is at -2D for any form of plate armor, and -1D for any of “heavy” armor, a crossbow, or a polearm.
 “Heavy” armor is any non-plate armor with base AP -2 or worse.

 Some Banner Houses (under Power Holdings) are loyal to your military might, but others come from diplomatically crafted relationships.
 As such, you may obtain these by investing Influence instead of or in addition to Power.